anastasiyapautarak/assignments/README.md

 As a first step, I configured Git by setting my user information.
 Then, I checked whether I already had any existing SSH keys.
 After confirming, I generated a new SSH key pair and added the private key to the SSH agent.

-Next, I copied the **public key** and added it to my GitHub account under the _SSH and GPG keys_ section.
+Next, I copied the **public key** and added it to my GitHub account under the _SSH_ section.
-After completing the setup, I tested the connection and successfully authenticated with my GitHub profile via SSH.
+After completing the setup, I tested the connection and successfully authenticated with my GitHub profile by SSH.

 This allows me to securely interact with my repositories directly from the WSL terminal.